 From that experience, I vowed that I would learn to practice functional nutrition in order to help others like myself who live with the terrible, debilitating symptoms of autoimmune disease and mystery inflammatory conditions.

 Over the past two years, I have studied functional nutrition and the best way to treat conditions sparked by what is known as food sensitivities, such as autoimmune and inflammatory conditions.

 I sought out the gold standard in food sensitivity testing to use in my practice and ultimately went back to school to become a Certified Lifestyle Eating and Performance Therapist trained to administer and interpret the results from the patent Mediator Release Test (MRT).

-This comprehensive training was developed by a team of dietitians, physicians, immunologists, and medical business professionals with more than 100 years combined experience in treating food sensitivity related conditions.
+This comprehensive training was developed by a team of dietitians, physicians, immunologists, and medical business professionals with more than 100 years of combined experience in treating food sensitivity related conditions.

 Lifestyle, Eating and Performance Therapy (LEAP) is the most strategic method of dealing with food sensitivity related illness that you can find anywhere in healthcare today.